 No visa or work permit required for France or Switzerland but a convention d’accueil will be required (equivalent to a work permit).
 The teamleader of the person coming to CERN should contact Jenny as early as possible to request preparation of the convention d'accueil.
-This document has to be signed by the French authorities and, at present, this process is taking about 3 weeks.
+This document has to be signed by the French authorities and, at present, this process can take a couple of weeks.

 At the 2020 ISOLDE Workshop and Users Meeting held on-line 26-27 November, the CAEN sponsored prizes for the Best Young Speaker were awarded to O. Poleshchuk and P.T.
 MacGregor while the Best Poster prize was given to S. Kraemer.